Iberia Talento a bordo Team

 Marcus Cooper (Canoeing)

-Marcus Cooper (Oxford, 1994), gold medallist in Rio (K1 1000) and silver in Tokyo (K4 500), along with Saúl Craviotto, Carlos Arévalo and Rodrigo Germade, is the main candidate to be the flag bearer for the Spanish delegation at the Paris Games.
-Raised in Mallorca, where he was forged as a canoeist, over time he has rounded off a spectacular record: three golds, four silvers and a bronze at the World Championships, to which he has added two European golds and a silver.
+Marcus Cooper (Oxford, 1994), who won a gold in Rio (K1 1000) and silver in Tokyo (K4 500), will be the male flag bearer of the Spanish delegation at the Paris Games.
+Raised in Mallorca, where he trained as a canoeist, over time he has collected a spectacular track record: three golds, four silvers and one bronze from World Championships, which are added to two golds and one silver from European Championships.